Jaroslav Beck: DJ career

 At the age of fifteen, he discovered electronic music for the first time.
 A major step in this direction was a techno festival in Roudnice nad Labem with Carl Cox as the headliner.
 He instantly fell in love with electronic music.
-His first gig was a techno rave in the town of Vimperk in 2007 called “Demolition” where he performed under his own name.
+His first gig was a techno rave in the town of Vimperk in 2007 called "Demolition" where he performed under his own name.

 After Vimperk he started touring around clubs and festivals in the Czech Republic.
-After the “Apokalypsa” show in Brno, he changed his stage name to Jay Beck and he started to lean towards progressive house.
+After the "Apokalypsa" show in Brno, he changed his stage name to Jay Beck and he started to lean towards progressive house.

 He had the opportunity to perform in the most desired clubs in the Czech Republic alongside both Czech and foreign DJs.
 He has performed at Summer of Love (Pardubice), Mácháč (Machovo Jezero), Apokalypsa (Brno), Duplex (Prague), and elsewhere.
 During his DJ career, he also produced his own electronic music, mostly progressive and electro house and he tried to discover his own style.

 Oxford

 In 2012, he quit the University of West Bohemia and went to Oxford to study Audio Production at SAE Institute.
-In Oxford, he changed his DJ stage name to “Sqeepo” and he started leaning towards the electronic music style called “Dubstep”.
+In Oxford, he changed his DJ stage name to "Sqeepo" and he started leaning towards the electronic music style called "Dubstep".
 During his studies at SAE, he spent most of the time in a studio composing music under his Sqeepo identity.
 He also composed music for a number one Slovak singer Kristína.

 He successfully graduated with honours from Oxford's SAE in 2014 obtaining a BSc.
 (Bachelor of Science) degree.

 Trailer music production

-In 2013, he worked visual effects artist Pavel Kacerle, creating sound effects and composing original music to Pavel's demo reel for Iron Man 3.
+In 2013, he worked with visual effects artist Pavel Kacerle, creating sound effects and composing original music to Pavel's demo reel for Iron Man 3.
 The music he created for the demo reel earned him attention overseas.
 While still in Oxford, he got his first work offer to remix music to EA Games' Battlefield Hardline trailer in 2014.
 After that, more work offers followed and Jaroslav began to work on trailers for both movies and games full-time.
 He created music for trailers on Battlefield 4 Final Stand and Battlefield Hardline.

 Beck also started to work with Blizzard Entertainment as well.
 His first trailer with Blizzard Entertainment was Heroes of the Storm in 2015, followed by StarCraft II: Legacy of the Void, where Jaroslav remixed an original StarCraft music.
 In 2016, he won a G.A.N.G.
 Award for the Best Cinematic / Cutscene Audio as a part of the team that stood behind the StarCraft II: Legacy of the Void introduction trailer.
 He also cooperated with Joshua Crispin a.k.a.
 Generdyn on music which was used for both a Terminator Genisys TV spot in 2015 and a Star Wars Episode VII: The Force Awakens TV spot.
 In 2016, he collaborated on music composition for Blizzard's Overwatch short movies (Alive, Hero, Dragons).
 Beck later worked with Cliff Bleszinski's company Boss Key Productions on trailers and soundtracks for a game called LawBreakers.